 We are closed for non-fiction pitches or queries at the moment, but will re-open in November.
 These are usually sent direct to the editor.

 What We Publish

 We publish new, previously unpublished work by Irish and international writers.
 We have a particular interest in promoting the short story.
 Each issue includes a mix of poetry and fiction, alongside our Featured Poets and Comhchealg sections, commissioned essays, occasional author interviews and novel extracts.
 We also welcome submissions of poetry and prose in translation.

 No more than one story and/or poetry submission should be submitted during any one submission period.
-For poetry submissions, all poems should be included in a single file.

 Short stories and poems should always be just as long (or as short) as they need to be.